bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 > transverse the whole list starting at any point.

 #### Insertion O(1)
-You only insert elements at the front of the list, otherwise you would need to transverse all nodes until you get to the last node.
+You only insert elements at the front of the list, otherwise you would need to traverse all nodes until you get to the last node.
 1. Create the new node;
 2. Assign the current head node as the link of the new node;
 3. Assign the new node to the head of the list;

 #### Deletion O(1)
-You also want to delete from the front of the list, so you don't have to transverse all nodes
+You also want to delete from the front of the list, so you don't have to traverse all nodes
 1. Obtain the head node;
 2. Assign the *next* field of the head node to the List's head node;

 ## Doubly Linked Lists
 - In spite of having a **head** node reference, it also has a **tail**;
-- every node in the list has a link to the *next* and *previous* node;
+- Every node in the list has a link to the *next* and *previous* nodes;
 - Operations on either head or tail nodes are O(1);

 #### Insertion at head O(1)